toneloc/eth-olympics/README.md

 # eth-olympics
-JS drag and drop game implemented on ethereum blockchain
+JS drag and drop game implemented on Ethereum blockchain.

+Check it out at - http://etherolympics.com/